splunk/public-o11y-docs/admin/authentication/SSO/sso.rst

   </embed>

 When you set up SSO, the default role for a user signing in to Splunk Observability Cloud through SSO is the :guilabel:`power` role.
 You can change the default SSO role to any of the available roles in Splunk Observability Cloud.
-These are admin, power, usage, and read_only.
+These are :guilabel:`admin`, :guilabel:`power`, :guilabel:`usage`, and :guilabel:`read_only`.
 To learn more about roles, see :ref:`roles-and-capabilities`.

 .. note:: Changing the default SSO role affects only new SSO users.
 If a user already has an existing role defined by the previous default SSO role, you must change it manually.
 To change a user's role, see :ref:`assign-role-existing`.